valefar-on-discord/ethstaker-deposit-cli/docs/src/exit_transaction_mnemonic.md

 - **`--mnemonic`**: The mnemonic you used during key generation. <span class="warning"></span>

 - **`--mnemonic_language`**: The language of your mnemonic.
-If this is not provided we will attempt to determine it based on the mnemonic provided.
+If this is not provided we will attempt to determine it based on the mnemonic.

 - **`--mnemonic_password`**: The mnemonic password you used in your key generation.
 Note: It's not the keystore password. <span class="warning"></span>